Skip to main content

 8. Select columns to display.

-When the app runs, users can select their own values for start_date and end_date.
+When the analysis runs, users can select their own values for start_date and end_date.

 This example uses a dataset with a column called customer_category with values such as Premium, Basic, and Standard.
 You can use a String parameter called customer_type to filter rows for a specific group of customers.